BahareCA/qdacity-editor-ux-case-study/README.md

 ## TL;DR

-- **Problem.** QDAcity's coding editor — the workspace where non-technical academics tag and analyse documents — had three usability gaps: no way to organise documents, a UML-based code visualisation too complex for its users, and a modal-heavy workflow that broke researchers' flow.
+- **Problem.** QDAcity's coding editor — the workspace where non-technical academics tag and analyse documents, had three usability gaps: no way to organise documents, a UML-based code visualisation too complex for its users, and a modal-heavy workflow that broke researchers' flow.
 - **Approach.** I grounded the work in established HCI theory (Information Architecture, User-Centered Design, affordances), turned it into a formal specification of functional and non-functional requirements against the **ISO/IEC 25010** quality model, then designed, built, and rigorously evaluated three features.
 - **Result.** Every requirement was met.
 Highlights: **~90% test coverage**, drag-and-drop responses **≤ 580 ms** (budget 600), saves averaging **486 ms** (budget 750), real-time sync in **0.5–1.4 s** (budget 2 s), full **WCAG 2.1 AA** compliance, and **4 modal dialogs eliminated**.